-The County has started its budget process for Fiscal Year 2014-15 and plans to hold its budget impact hearings in September, when the preliminary year-end financial data for Fiscal Year 2013-14 becomes available.
-All general fund departments have been directed to prepare budgets that are balanced and absorb any additional costs without additional general fund support.
-Departments may request additional support, if needed, during the budget impact hearing in September.
+The County has started its budget process for Fiscal Year 2014-15 and plans to hold its budget impact hearings in September, when preliminary year-end financial data for Fiscal Year 2013-14 becomes available.
+All General Fund departments have been directed to prepare budgets that are balanced and absorb any additional costs without additional General Fund support.
+Departments may request additional support, if needed, during the budget impact hearings in September.

-Property tax revenue is expected to grow by 5% in Fiscal Year 2014-15 and sales tax receipts that are not related to solar projects within the County are expected to remain stable.
-Revenue growth and surplus revenue set aside in the budget stabilization fund created in Fiscal Year 2012-13 will be used to develop a balanced general fund budget for Fiscal Year 2014-15.
-The County allocates one-time revenues above budgeted amounts to the budget stabilization fund, which has a balance of approximately \$53.9 million as of March 31, 2014.
+Property tax revenues, not including Teeter revenues, are projected to be approximately \$282.2 million in Fiscal Year 2014-15, an increase of approximately 4.4% over Fiscal Year 2013-14.
+Sales tax revenues are projected to be approximately \$33.5 million in Fiscal Year 2014-15, an increase of approximately 11.2% over Fiscal Year 2013-14.
+Revenue growth and surplus revenue set aside in the budget stabilization fund created in Fiscal Year 2012-13 will be used to develop a balanced General Fund budget for Fiscal Year 2014-15.
+The County allocates one-time revenues above budgeted amounts to the budget stabilization fund, which has a balance of approximately \$53.9 million as of September 17, 2014.
 While the County utilized some of its reserves during the economic downturn between 2008 and 2012, no reserves have been utilized since Fiscal Year 2011-12 and no reserves are budgeted to be utilized in Fiscal Year 2014-15.
-Outside of the general fund, the Riverside County Regional Medical Center ("RCRMC"), operated as an enterprise fund, is projecting an operating deficit in Fiscal Year 2014-15.
-It is the County's intent that RCRMC costs of providing services be recovered primarily through fees charged for services with minimal or no general fund support, and the County does not intend to provide general fund support to fund RCRMC's projected fiscal year 2014-15 operating deficit.
-See "-Medical Center" below.
+The County does not expect to have any one-time revenues or uses of reserves in Fiscal Year 2014-15.